WilgemMapalad/WilgemMapalad/README.md

 # Hi there! 👋 I'm Wilgem T. Mapalad

 Welcome to my GitHub profile!
-I'm passionate about coding and databases, finding elegant solutions for complex problems.
-Join me on this coding journey, where simplicity meets effectiveness, and challenges are opportunities for creative solutions.
+I'm passionate about UI/UX design for web and mobile applications, creating intuitive and visually engaging user experiences.
+I enjoy designing interfaces that are both simple and functional.
+Join me on this creative journey, where thoughtful design meets usability, and every challenge becomes an opportunity to improve user experience.

 ## About Me